We’re always on the hunt for brilliant new writers.

 Q: I’d rather phone you to pitch my novel, what’s your number?

 This isn’t a good approach for us, we’re really interested in seeing the quality of the writing and the best way for us to do that is via email.

 Q: Should these all be attached as one document?

 We don’t mind at all whether the sample, synopsis and cover letter are all attached to your email or whether they’re copy-and-pasted into the email itself – do whatever suits you best.

 Q: Will you really read my manuscript?
 How much of it will you read?

 Yes.
 We absolutely read everything that is sent to us: we know there are exceptionally talented writers out there, and reading work is one of our favourite parts of the job.
-We’ll read manuscripts until we have made a decision about it, one way or the other.
+We read manuscripts until we feel sure we’ve experienced enough to make a decision.

 Q: Will you be able to provide feedback about my work?

-We currently get maybe 20 submissions a day, so we can’t write up a critique for everyone.
-If you want feedback, ask a trusted friend or family member, or join a writing group – in fact, we as publishers shouldn’t be the first people other than you to read your work.
-Productive criticism is a great way to edit your work and improve your skills, so try to find people that you’ll enjoy working with!
+We get too many submissions to provide feedback.
+If you are looking for criticism, we suggest that you ask a trusted friend or family member, or join a writing group – in fact, we as publishers shouldn’t be the first people other than you to read your work.
+Productive feedback is a great way to edit your work and improve your skills, so try to find people that you’ll enjoy working with!

 Q: Do you publish work from writers outside of Ireland?